 She’s relentlessly self-critical without slipping into feeling sorry for herself.
 She says of a colleague author “… Auschwitz was his university… I with the benefit of university education that I have been too lazy to take advantage of, would sit there gazing… helplessly.”
 She speaks of killing her darlings as she writes, and got rid of a “fancy flourish” for example, humbled while writing about the hard work of police divers.

 All this humility is the more impressive because she is a terrific writer and commentator on writing.
 I was thrilled by her light sendup of Victorian culture in How to Marry Your Daughters, a review of Pride and Prejudice.
 Garner quotes Elmore Leonard’s dictum: “if it sounds like writing rewrite it”.
 She says “I have a rule of thumb for a piece of art.
 Does it give me energy, or take energy away?”
 I learned to trust that she was going to be reasonable, similar to Capote in In Cold Blood: it’s consistently transparent straightforward reporting that passes magnificent events along intact and gives honest opinions just as directly.

-Reading Helen Garner helps me try to make sense of a conflicted world.
-Faced with the bitter opposing claims of the right and the left, how should we make up our minds who to believe, respect, admire, elect?
+Reading Helen Garner makes me want to be a better writer but helps me try to make sense of a conflicted world.
+Faced with the bitter opposing claims of the right and the left, how should I make up my mind who to believe, respect, admire, elect?
 Insisting on what Helen Garner has: honesty, humility, and willingness to be self-critical might not be a bad place to start.

 Garner also says, “Why do stories matter so terribly to us that we will offer ourselves up to, and be grateful for, an experience that we know is going to fill us with grief and despair?”

-Life’s like that.
 I’d sure like to be as good as she is, and if I were, I’d love to be as humble.
-8.9/9.5